SAP-archive/grunt-openui5/README.md

 Provides middleware for the [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect) task to run a web server.
 This task will configure the `connect` task target with the same name and invoke it with the provided arguments.

 ### Options

+> Note: This task provides options on top of the `connect` task.
+For general options, see [grunt-contrib-connect](https://github.com/gruntjs/grunt-contrib-connect#connect-task).

 #### contextpath